kevinveenbirkenbach/cymais/roles/alert-email/README.md

 ## Overview

-Optimized for secure and reliable service failure notifications, this role is an integral part of the overall `alert-core` suite.
+Optimized for secure and reliable service failure notifications, this role is an integral part of the overall `alert-compose` suite.
 It ensures that, upon failure of a critical service, an email alert is sent automatically to enable prompt troubleshooting.

 ## Purpose